12.4 Final Week Review Across the 10 JTA Domains

 Key Takeaways

-- The current exam outline is based on the 2022 job task analysis and includes 10 weighted domains.
+- The current exam outline is built on the 2022 job task analysis and includes 10 weighted domains.

-- Final review should not divide time equally because Safe Work Practices, Pruning, Tree Biology, and Tree Risk carry the highest weights.
+- Final review should not split time evenly because Safe Work Practices, Pruning, Tree Biology, and Tree Risk carry the highest weights.

 A final-week map for the current outline

-The current ISA Certified Arborist examination outline is based on the 2022 job task analysis.
-That matters because older domain lists and old weights can waste final review time.
-Use the current 10-domain map and its weights as the final-week control document.
-The goal is not to reread everything; it is to practice decisions in proportion to exam emphasis and personal weakness.
+The current ISA Certified Arborist examination outline is built on the 2022 job task analysis (JTA), a periodic study of what arborists actually do on the job.
+This matters because outdated domain lists and old weights waste review time.
+Treat the current 10-domain map and its weights as your final-week control document.
+The goal is not to reread everything; it is to practice decisions in proportion to exam emphasis and to your own weaknesses.

-The largest domain is Safe Work Practices at 15%.
-Pruning follows at 14%.
+The heaviest domain is Safe Work Practices at 15%, followed by Pruning at 14%.
 Tree Biology and Tree Risk are each 11%.
 Tree Identification and Selection, Installation and Establishment, Diagnosis and Treatment, and Trees and Construction are each 9%.
 Soil Management is 7%, and Urban Forestry is 6%.
 Those weights should shape your calendar.

 | Current domain | Weight | Final-week focus |